May 29, 2021

 - The most common signs of stroke are neck pain and headaches

-- Joint restriction has an effect on vagal nerve tone and ANS
+- Joint restriction affects vagal nerve tone and ANS

 - Pain signals from the nerve go to the annular fibers around the discs

-- Discs don't have blood supply; relies on motion to push fluid in and out
+- Discs don't have a blood supply; they rely on motion to push fluid in and out

 - If there's no motion, the disc deteriorates, sending constant pain signals to the sympathetic signaling section of the brain